mattdenner/ellipso/README.md

 are functions that are applied to a `ellipso.core/Sphero` instance.

 ## TODO
+* implement more of the commands, especially the collision detection support;
 * look more into the state monad because that's what is needed;
 * work out how to do [The Batman Curve](http://mathworld.wolfram.com/BatmanCurve.html)!